-The Math Rocks program seeks to identify and serve mathematically high performing students in grades 3 - 8.
+The Math Rocks program seeks to identify students with high achievement and high aptitude in mathematics and serves those students in grades 3 - 8 through a course unique to Plano ISD.
 No referral process is needed.
-Students qualify based on the district-administered MAP assessments that are given to all students.
+Plano ISD identifies these students based on district-administered MAP and CogAT[®] assessments that are given to all students.
 Students who qualify are invited to participate through an invitation extended through the Academic Services department.
 The Math Rocks class takes the place of the student's math class, and extends learning using rich tasks based on classic mathematical topics that require thinking far beyond their grade level.
 Students in Math Rocks experience a unique progression of learning that encompasses all of the middle school math standards by the end of 6th grade, progresses to Honors Algebra 1 in 7th grade, and caps with Honors Geometry in 8th grade.
-Each course also includes enrichment and extension topics specific to the Math Rocks curriculum.
 The last opportunity for students to qualify for the program is going into 6th grade.
 Invitations to participate in the program are delivered to students at their elementary campus in the spring semester of 5th grade.

 Off-Campus PE - The purpose of the Off-Campus Physical Education Program is to accommodate students who are making a serious effort to develop high-level capabilities and to allow those students to be involved in a program that provides training exceeding that offered in the school district.
 The student is taking this course for physical education credit and he/she may not be enrolled in athletics while participating in the Off-Campus Physical Education Program.
 A maximum of 4 credits can be earned towards state high school graduation requirements.
 A student interested in this program should contact his/her school counselor for the application, guidelines, and enrollment dates concerning off-campus physical education.
+Per policy EIF (Regulation), Plano ISD will not offer OCPE credit for sports/activities that are offered within Plano ISD UIL competitive athletic programs in grades 9-12.